top of page

 Electives and Enrichment

-Electives help students discover who they are, what they love, and where they want to go next.
+These electives help students better understand who they are, what they enjoy, and how to plan for the future.

 Sample Courses